FOR HELP WITH AN INJURED ANIMAL PLEASE TEXT 07802460884 OR 07814772230

 Jacqui's daughter, Emma, who often assists Jacqui gained the Best Graduate in her Animal care course at Holme Lacey College in 2018.
-Her daughter Holly and husband Chris Mayne who co run their family business C.M.
-Coatings, also do contribute huge amounts to the rescue, including perfectionist Chris building incredible aviaries and enclosures to house all the waifs and strays.
+Her daughter Holly and husband Chris Mayne who co-run their family business C.M.
+Coatings, also contribute huge amounts to the rescue, including perfectionist Chris building incredible aviaries and enclosures to house all the waifs and strays.

 Both Jacqui and Sasha fund considerable part of the project themselves, both financially as well as by giving their own time.
 They are supported by a whole raft of talented and dedicated volunteers and donors who make the project possible, some of whom you will see pictured throughout the website.